omgnetwork/omg-samples/omg-js/app/02-deposit-eth/README.md

 3. Depositing funds to the OMG Network
 4. Recording transaction by the Watcher

+## Prerequisites
+1. Any amount of ETH in Alice's wallet.
+If you're using pre-defined `.env` configurations for Alice and Bob, the wallet won't be empty.
+Otherwise, top it up with [Ropsten faucet](https://faucet.metamask.io/) (for testnet) or actual ETH (for mainnet).

 ### 1. App setup

 You can find the full Javascript segment of this tutorial in `02-deposit/deposit-eth.js`.
 The first lines define dependent libraries, set up configs for childchain and rootchain, define wallets` data to be used during the sample.